-CAEATFA's residential program is called REEL-the Residential Energy Efficiency Loan Assistance program.
-REEL provides attractive financing to owners and renters of existing residential properties who select from a broad list of energy efficiency measures intended to reduce energy consumption.
+The Residential Energy Efficiency Loan (REEL) Assistance program provides attractive financing to owners and renters of existing residential properties who select from a broad list of energy efficiency measures intended to reduce energy consumption.
 Customers may upgrade a single-family home, townhome, condo, duplex, triplex, fourplex or manufactured home.
 Renovations for up to four units can be bundled into the same loan.

-As with all CHEEF programs, eligibility requires that the property receive electric or natural gas service from at least one of the IOUs: PG&E®, SDG&E®, SCE® or SoCalGas®.
+As with all CHEEF programs, eligibility requires that the property receive electric or natural gas service from at least one of the IOUs: PG&E[®], SDG&E[®], SCE[®] or SoCalGas[®].

-REEL Lenders receive a credit-enhancement of 11% of the claim eligible amount, or 20% if the borrower is considered underserved.
+REEL Lenders receive a credit enhancement of 11% of the claim eligible amount, or 20% if the borrower is considered underserved.
 CAEATFA defines underserved borrowers as either:

 - Low-to-Moderate Income (LMI) Census Tract Area Median Income (AMI) of the borrower's census tract does not exceed 120% of the AMI for the Metropolitan Area, County, or State.
-To make this determination CAEATFA selected the existing geocoding tool administered by the Federal Financial Institutions Examination Council (FFIEC) Geocoding System. - 2.
-Low-to-Moderate Income Household Income Borrower's household income is at or below the current annual income limits as determined by the California Department of Housing & Community Development, according to county and family size. - 3.
-Credit-Challenged a borrower whose credit score is < 640 (if the lender has opted-in to the Credit-Challenged facility by demonstrating additional benefits to credit-challenged borrowers).
+To make this determination CAEATFA selected the existing geocoding tool administered by the Federal Financial Institutions Examination Council (FFIEC) Geocoding System.4 - 2.
+Low-to-Moderate Income Household Income Borrower's household income is at or below the current annual income limits as determined by the California Department of Housing & Community Development and accounting for county and family size. - 3.
+Credit-Challenged A borrower whose credit score is < 640 (if the lender has opted in to the Credit-Challenged facility by demonstrating additional benefits to credit-challenged borrowers).